 - Commute times will be improved as apps offer real-time travel advice.

-- 2018 will be a year when organizations will invest in people — new roles will be devised to make ML technology more effective.
+- Organizations are investing in people — new roles that make ML technology more effective.

 Where RPA may once have suggested a factory of machines, assembling parts into a finished product – today it can also mean an army of software bots, tackling repetitive, time-consuming, error-prone tasks.
 Organizations are increasingly using RPA to streamline operations and redeploy staff to higher-value or revenue-generating activity.